 Stainless Steel Tongs:

-You use tongs to grab or turn vegetables, meat and chicken fingers.
-Think of tongs as an extra set of fingers, but you won’t get burned.
-Use them in a frying pan, a barbeque grill or to toss salad.
-Tongs come in different sizes so get one that works best for you.
+You use tongs to grab or turn vegetables, meat, chicken fingers etc. Think of tongs as an extra set of fingers, but you won’t get burned!

 Pancake or Waffle Turner:

-Just like the name says you use it to “turn” or “flip your pancakes or waffles inside the frying pan.
-Remember to always flip your pancakes or waffles away from you so that you won’t burn yourself by the oil or butter that is inside the pan.
+Just like the name says you use it to “turn” or “flip” your pancakes or waffles inside the frying pan or griddle.

 All Purpose Turner:

 Other than the pancake turner, which is shaped shorter and more round, the all-purpose turner usually is longer and has holes or “slots” in it.
 These holes help draining any liquid or oil as you turn over your food items so you don’t burn yourself.
-Use it to turn or “flip” burger patties, fish, home fries and fried eggs.
-Again, always flip food away from you so that you don’t burn yourself by the oil or butter that you are cooking your food in.
+Use it to turn or “flip” burger patties, fish, home fries, fried eggs etc.

-You use a whisk to mix anything soft or liquid, such as eggs, heavy cream, salad dressing, etc. It is helpful to have two or three different sizes from small to large.
+You use a whisk to mix anything soft or liquid, such as (example) eggs, heavy cream, salad dressing, etc. It is helpful to have two or three different sizes, from small to large.